ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 ## Tournament Operating Requirements

-The following rules shall apply to all Counter Strike 2 Tournament(s) that conclude after December 31, 2024.
+The following rules shall apply to all Counter Strike 2 Tournament(s).
+The version of the Tournament Operation Requirements that apply to a Tournament is [the version that was current](https://github.com/ValveSoftware/counter-strike_rules_and_regs/commits/main/tournament-operation-requirements.md) as of the Tournament's Additional Information deadline.

 ### 1. Definitions